Tasha C. Ring, M.Ed., Directress and Lead Mentor

 Claire McKay Waller, M.Ed., Meridian Micro School Guide

 Ms. Waller received her Master’s in Transformative Education at Miami University, with a concentration on teaching diverse student populations, and a Bachelor’s in Classical Humanities minoring in Education, Teaching and Learning, as well as Child Studies.
-She also has a TEFL license and is currently completing Montessori training through AIM.
-Prior to joining Meridian, she worked as a graduate and teaching assistant at Miami.
+She also has a TEFL license and completed Montessori training through AIM.
+Currently, she serves as adjunct faculty at Miami University’s College of Education, Health, and Society.
 Her broad experience in guiding students includes four years teaching English in Seoul, South Korea, teaching Head Start preschool in Hamilton, Ohio and serving as an after-school tutor for students from kindergarten to high school.
 She believes in nurturing students and teaching in a holistic environment that focuses on the complete child.
 She loves exploring the outdoors, baking, and solving puzzles and loves incorporating that into every day classes.
-Ms. Waller is excited to be a member of the Meridian community!

 Philip Green, Forest Guide